Make the Diagnosis: Temporal Arteritis

 |No headache + no jaw claudication + no scalp tenderness at age 80 y, ESR = 50 mm/h ||10 |

 Temporal artery biopsy and histologic evaluation is the reference standard for the diagnosis of temporal arteritis.
-Other means of diagnosis ...
+Other means of diagnosis have been ...